-Substantive editing (sometimes known as structural or developmental editing) looks at all the basic components of your manuscript and makes sure they are all working together to create a compelling, engaging story.
+Developmental editing (sometimes known as structural or substantive editing) looks at all the fundamental components of your manuscript and makes sure they are all working together to create a compelling, engaging story.
 This includes things like:

 - Plot – is your plot interesting, plausible, coherent?

-- Characters – are your characters believable, likeable (except for the bad guys!) and consistent?
+- Characters – are your characters believable, relatable where they need to be, and consistent?

-- Pacing – are you taking enough time over things, while keeping the plot moving?
+- Pacing – are you taking enough time to let your important moments breathe, while still keeping the plot moving?

-- Tense and point-of-view – are you using the right tenses and POV to tell your story effectively, and are you using them correctly?
+- Tense and point of view – are you using the most effective tense and POV for your story, and are you using them consistently and correctly?

-If substantive editing is about the ‘what’ of your story, line editing is about the ‘how’.
-Once the ideas are in good shape (through revisions after feedback from beta readers or a manuscript critique, or a substantive edit), line editing, also known as heavy copy-editing, looks at the style and flow of your writing to make sure those ideas are expressed as beautifully as they can be, while still retaining your distinct voice.
-Line editing looks at:
+If developmental editing is about the ‘what’ of your story, line editing is about the ‘how’.
+Once the ideas are in good shape (through revisions after feedback from beta readers or a manuscript critique, or a developmental edit), line editing, also known as heavy copyediting or stylistic editing, looks at the style and flow of your writing to make sure those ideas are expressed as beautifully as they can be, while still retaining your distinct voice.
+Line editing looks at, for example: